vgreg/vgreg.github.io/research/index.rst

 With `Carole Comerton-Forde <http://findanexpert.unimelb.edu.au/display/person532357>`__ and `Zhuo Zhong <https://sites.google.com/site/zzhong225/>`__

+Revise and resubmit, Journal of Financial Economics

 [`Available on SSRN <http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2939012>`__] [`Online Appendix <https://www.dropbox.com/s/jtyjrm131jne47k/adf-tsp-appendix-blind.pdf?dl=0>`__]

     Stock exchanges compete for order flow through their fee models.
 A traditional model pays a rebate to the liquidity supplier, and an inverted model pays a rebate to liquidity demanders.
     We examine the impact of inverted fee models on market quality using an exogenous shock to inverted venue market share created by a regulatory intervention, the SEC Tick Size Pilot.
     We find that trading on inverted venues improves pricing efficiency and liquidity when the minimum tick size is binding.
 We show that by offering traders sub-tick price improvement, inverted fee venues enhance competition for liquidity provision and increase information impounded into prices through limit orders.

 Shaping Expectations and Coordinating Attention: The Unintended Consequences of FOMC Press Conferences